 - When did SB 48 take effect?

-- At which grade levels does this content have to be taught?
+- At which grade levels is this content taught?

-- When did Lodi USD beginning teaching this content?
+- When did Lodi USD begin teaching this content?

 - Does the law prohibit discrimination based on sexual orientation?